cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/jetmetuncertain.md

 **Accesing JER in CMS Software**

-Back to [JetAnalyzer.cc](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/PhysObjectExtractor/src/JetAnalyzer.cc), we have two new variables to declare.
-Note: To conform to the conventions of jer, `ak5PFCorrector` would be more appropriately named `jer_`.
+Back in [JetAnalyzer.cc](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/PhysObjectExtractor/src/JetAnalyzer.cc), we have two new variables to declare. *Note: To avoid confusion from the JEC example, `ak5PFCorrector` would be more appropriately named `jer_`, .*

 ```
 class JetAnalyzer : public edm::EDAnalyzer {